zephyrproject-rtos/zephyr/doc/kernel/threads/workqueues.rst

 An initialized delayed work item can be submitted to the system workqueue by calling :cpp:func:`k_delayed_work_submit()`, or to a specified workqueue by calling :cpp:func:`k_delayed_work_submit_to_queue()`.
-A delayed work item that has been submitted but not yet consumed by its workqueue can be cancelled by calling :cpp:func:`k_delayed_work_cancel()`.
+A delayed work item that has been submitted but not yet consumed by its workqueue can be canceled by calling :cpp:func:`k_delayed_work_cancel()`.

 Suggested Uses